SachiniPoornima7/Assignment_JAVAEE/README.md

 eCommerce Application

-Welcome to the eCommerce Application repository!
+Welcome to the eCommerce application repository!
 This project is a fully-functional online store where users can browse, add products to their cart, and make secure purchases.
 It is built using [mention tech stack here, e.g., React, Node.js, Express, MongoDB, etc.].

+Features :-

+      * User Authentication: Sign up, log in, and manage user profiles securely.
+      * Product Catalogue: Browse through categories and view detailed product information.
+      * Shopping Cart: Add, remove, and update items in the cart.
+      * Order Management: View and track past orders with status updates.
+      * Admin Panel: Manage products, inventory, and orders efficiently.

+Frontend & Backend Process :-

+Use the Frontend :  HTML, CSS, JavaScript
+Use the Backend :  JavaEE (Servlets, JSP) Database: Hibernate with Hibernate connection pooling Deployment: Apache Tomcat server